Allison, Missouri

 Allison is an extinct community in northeastern Nodaway County, in the U.S. state of Missouri.

 History

-A post office called Allison was established in 1883, and remained in operation until 1901.
-The community has the name of an early settler.
+A post office called Allison was established in 1883, and it remained in operation until 1901, whereafter the mail delivery moved to Hopkins.
+The community had the name of an early settler.

+Geography

+Allison was located in northern Independence Township about 3 mi northwest of Luteston, 5 mi north of Gaynor, and 5.5 mi east of Hopkins.